conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 In Conan 1.4 we have introduced two new Conan generators that allow linking with your dependencies without changing your CMakeList.txt file with any line related to Conan.

-First of all, let's review what is a Conan generator and to show the pros and cons of both the classic and new generators.
+First of all, let's review what a Conan generator is and show the pros and cons of both the classic and new generators.

 All the code in the examples below are in this GitHub repository: [https://github.com/lasote/transparent_cmake_examples.git](https://github.com/lasote/transparent_cmake_examples.git)